KxSystems/docs/docs/ref/amend.md

 If `d` is a **list** and `i` is **nil**, then all of `d` is amended, but one item at a time, as if `i` were `key d`. ==FIXME Confirm.
 Example==

-In the case of a non-empty list `i`, the map `u` or `m` is evaluated once for every path generated from `i`, just as the above definition indicates.
+In the case of a non-empty list `i`, the iterable `u` or `m` is evaluated once for every path generated from `i`, just as the above definition indicates.

 However, if the index `i` is the empty list, i.e. `()`, then Amend is Amend Entire.
 That is, the entire value in `d` is replaced, in the quaternary `.[d;();m;y]` with `m[d;y]`, or in `.[d;();:;y]` with `y`, as in `d:y`, and in the ternary `.[d;();u]` with `u[d]`.